-II.
-Legitimate Source of Funds
+Legitimate Source and Path of Funds

-Acceptable Types of Property as Investment
+Acceptable Types of Investment

 Evidence required for investment funds from a gift: